 It didn’t take long before Gamboa came up with a clever plan.
 After wrapping the flag around her waist and covering it with her garments, Patrocinio took off in a carriage together with a young lieutenant who pretended to be her husband.

-Tia Patron, as she was often called, died an old maid on November 1953.
-[Image source: “Women of the Revolution”]
+Tia Patron, as she was often called, died an old maid in November 1953.

 4. Gregoria Montoya y Patricio